Embed this image on your site:

 How does a European Car Delivery Program Work?

-The idea is you buy a luxury car from Audi, BMW, Mercedes, Porsche, or Volvo (Saab retired their program) and pick it up at the factory in Europe.
+The idea is you buy a luxury car from Mercedes, Porsche, or Volvo (Audi, BMW, and Saab retired their programs) and pick it up at the factory in Europe.
 You’ll typically get a discount on the price of the car plus a travel deal.
 After you visit the factory, you can cruise around Europe for a couple weeks and drop off your car at a pre-approved location (these vary by manufacturer, but most have about 12 drop-off locations in different cities).

 All programs include a factory tour and meal, international car insurance and registration for 2 weeks (about a $200 value).
 When you’re done they’ll ship the car back to the U.S. for you free of charge, but keep in mind this is not the same as the destination fee (typically $895).
 Mercedes is the only one to waive the destination fee as well.